THEATRE PRODUCTIONS

 MEET THE TEAM

-A Grain of Sand includes verbatim testimonies from children in contemporary Gaza collected in the 2023 booklet A Million Kites: Testimonies and Poems from the Children of Gaza by Leila Boukarim and Asaf Luzon
+A Grain of Sand includes verbatim testimonies from children in contemporary Gaza collected in the 2023 booklet A Million Kites: Testimonies and Poems from the Children of Gaza by Leila Boukarim and Asaf Luzon.

-Good Chance’s UK tour of A Grain of Sand has been made possible thanks to the generous and visionary support of Hassan Elmasry & Rasha Mansouri, Erik & Stephanie Nadi Olson
+Good Chance’s UK tour of A Grain of Sand has been made possible thanks to the generous and visionary support of Hassan Elmasry & Rasha Mansouri, Erik & Stephanie Nadi Olson and Arts Council England.

 Good Chance produced the theatrical debut of A Grain of Sand at Unity Theatre in Liverpool as part of and supported by the Liverpool Arab Arts Festival on July 18th 2025, followed by a discussion with playwright and director, Elias Matar, actress, Sarah Agha and LPFF director, Khaled Ziada, facilitated by Good Chance co-Founder and co-Artistic Director, Joe Robertson.